UoB-COMSM0110/2024-group-8/README.md

 For this, we asked for different participants to try our then not-finished game and asked them to express their thoughts while playing our game.
 Simultaneously, we wrote down the key feedback ideas we were getting to further develop our game.
 For instance, the developer's goal of creating an educational game aligns with the teacher's objective of influencing students to engage with educational content, while the investor's desire for innovative gameplay ties into the player's interest in competitive multiplayer experiences.

-> As the developer, I want to make an educational game that is popular among students, so that my game could have more exposure to the younger generation and I could earn more reputation in game industry.

-> As the player, I want to play a tower defence game with another user, so that I can have a competition with my friends and have some fun.

-> As the investor, I want to invest in the game development industry by developing an innovative game to attract more players, so that I can start earning money from that game.

-> As the teachers, I want to influence my students to play an educational game, so that the student can learn more about the effect of germs on different organ on a human,

-> As the project manager, I want to ensure the game developed is meeting all the requirements, so that the project can be successful.

 By incorporating these user stories into our development process, we ensure that our game not only meets stakeholder expectations but also delivers a compelling and meaningful experience to our target audience.